AriFordsham/GHCWiki/building/getting-the-sources.md

 The [sync-all](building/sync-all) script makes it easy to pull new patches.
 For example, `sync-all pull` will pull all new patches from the original repository into the repository tree in the current directory.

-## Tracking the full repository state
+## Tracking the full repository state (pre-March 2014)

+**Since [db19c665e/ghc](/trac/ghc/changeset/db19c665e/ghc), all used repositories are submodules, so this is only relevant to track older states.**

 The full state of a GHC repository includes the current state of the repositories for all of the GHC boot libraries that are used to to build GHC ([list of boot libraries](repositories)).
 The repositories for these libraries are fetched and updated by the `sync-all` script.
 To record the full repository state (including boot libraries), git submodules could be used, but they are not currently in favor (see [GHC Team perspective on submodules](darcs-conversion#the-perspective-on-submodules) for some reasons why).